ionic-enterprise/tutorials/docs/native-solutions/auth-connect/vue/popup-vs-current.md

 </CH.Code>

-If search parameters are present, the this is the login returning.
+If search parameters are present, then this is the login returning.
 We package the data and send it to Auth Connect to process and create an `AuthResult`.

-If there are no parameter, we will assume a logout and set the `authResult` to `null`.
+If there are no parameters, we will assume a logout and set the `authResult` to `null`.

 Either way, we will save the current `authResult`.